 - The main call to action via the “Sign-up Now” button at the bottom of the features list hasn’t had much clicks on it either.
 Wasn’t it visible enough, especially since it was placed towards bottom of the page where users would have had to scroll down?

 .So, we thought hey, why not make life easier for CurdBee users?
 As of today, both these options are now available.
 As far as I know, CurdBee is one of the few online billing apps to accept PayPal and we are hopeful to see a 14% increase in sales – at least, that’s what PayPal advertises on their website. :-)

-New Billing System with Yearly PaymentsYes, you heard it right.
+Yes, you heard it right.
 We have enabled a Yearly Subscription option for those who would like to pay upfront and enjoy a year’s worth of billing without needing to think about monthly payments.
 Also, with the yearly subscription, you will be only paying for 10 months (saving 17%), whether you go for the Pro Edition or for module upgrades.
 Check our pricing page

-Improved Support SectionAt Vesess, we’ve always been passionate about providing our users with good support.
+At Vesess, we’ve always been passionate about providing our users with good support.
 With the launch of this new CurdBee site however, we’re taking our help desk experience to a whole new level.
 The main changes that our users will notice to the support section of CurdBee are the inclusion of a discussion forum and the introduction of a searchable knowledgebase.The Discussions portion of the Support Section will allow users to create and reply to conversation threads.
 From problems to bugs and feature requests, this is where you want to end up if you want to connect with the CurdBee team as well as fellow users.
 We hope that the discussions space will grow quickly to become a place where CurdBee users can come to find quick, reliable help, and we’ll be doing everything in our power to make sure that this space remains productive for all involved.Next, our new Articles section will function as an archive of tips, tricks and guides related to CurdBee.
 As a somewhat extensive Frequently Asked Questions (FAQ) page, this part of the Support Section will be particularly useful for new users, since we plan on documenting all of CurdBee’s basic functions here using an easy to navigate format.

 Finally, and this is one of the updates we’re most excited about, you can now try CurdBee PRO for free, with all features enabled.
 While we hope this will encourage more of you to upgrade to PRO, you can try the full version and then go back to using the Standard Edition if you feel it’s sufficient for you.So, why did we decide to add this feature?
 Going through our access logs in the run up to releasing this version of the site, we saw that a lot of users tended to make two accounts with us.
 First, they would create a test account to try it out and then create a legitimate one to use on a daily basis.
 We thought that allowing them to try PRO would limit the need for this, and that’s exactly what we implemented.While screenshots and videos are nice, we want you to really experience